jonathan-vella/openhack-migration/challenges/Challenge-1.md

 </tr>
 </table>

-## Reminders

-* Use an InPrivate/Incognito window in your browser to avoid any confusion with any other credentials that you may use to access Azure resources.
-* The credentials you need to access the Azure subscription assigned to your team are available on the *OpenHack Environment* tab.

 ## Challenge

 Your challenge is to begin the initial planning for the migration of Contoso Mortgage's applications and existing infrastructure to Azure.
 Remember that while your initial focus is on a subset of servers and applications within the current datacenter, you are tasked with validating that the process you use throughout this journey can be used for future migrations. *Do not forget to review and adapt your plan as you encounter new aspects and considerations with each subsequent challenge.*